CollectivizeHealth/collectivize.health.bigspring/exampleSite/content/blog/our-presentations-at-wcph2020.md

 At the WCPH2020, our team is presenting several different public health projects, as well as our [abstract](https://collectivize.health/blog/post-5/) about using AI for mental health analysis and prediction in school surveys.

-Amanda is presenting an economic evaluation of the decriminalization of sex work in Washington, DC, USA.
-Amanda did this as part of her Master's Thesis and internship at _____.
+**Amanda** is presenting an economic evaluation of the decriminalization of sex work in Washington, DC, USA, which was the topic of her master's thesis research.

-Sami is presenting on how we can take a human-centered design approach in developing AI-based solutions using existing technologies.
+**Sami** is presenting on how we can take a human-centered design approach in developing AI-based solutions using existing technologies.

-As part of the plenary session #8, Pete is talking about the opportunities and challenges facing current public health graduates as they try and break into the job market during COVID19.
+As part of the plenary session #8, **Pete** is talking about the opportunities and challenges facing current public health graduates as they try and break into the job market during COVID19.

 <hr>